Open-Scholarship-Strategy/site/index.md

 **Strong push to develop policy models**

  * This transpires from a combination of dynamic, broad and cohesive top-down (policy initiatives from funders, governments, institutions) and bottom-up (grassroots) approaches.
 It remains important that the imperative and agenda for Open Scholarship remains recognised at the highest political levels.

-The UK House of Commons Science and Technology [Committee into research integrity](https://www.parliament.uk/business/committees/committees-a-z/commons-select/science-and-technology-committee/news-parliament-2017/research-integrity3-evidence-17-19/) is an excellent example of this.
+ * The UK House of Commons Science and Technology [Committee into research integrity](https://www.parliament.uk/business/committees/committees-a-z/commons-select/science-and-technology-committee/news-parliament-2017/research-integrity3-evidence-17-19/) or thefunder-driven [cOAlition S](https://www.coalition-s.org/) are excellent examples of this.

 One issue with top-down policies is that bodies such as governments and funders demand researchers to comply with rules about data sharing, open code, and the like, yet do not always provide the resources or structures necessary for compliant behaviour.

 Bottom-up policies weave together best-practices from existing scientific research communities and, compared to top-down approaches, are more often voluntary than mandatory.
-Evaluating the degree of alignment between top-down and bottom-up policies might help to illustrate how both approaches can better accommodate and promote Open Scholarship.
+Evaluating the degree of alignment between top-down and bottom-up policies might help to illustrate how both approaches can better accommodate and promote Open Scholarship together.

 **Diversity of goals enables progress on many fronts simultaneously**

  * If one considers the breadth of aspects that fall under Open Scholarship (e.g., Open Access, Open Evaluation, Open Data, Open Source, Citizen Science), and the enormous diversity of organisations and individuals pushing these forward, then it is possible to scope the shifting landscape of the movement.

-Making sure that these efforts are more linked up in the future will be critical for parallel progression.
+ * Making sure that these efforts are more linked up in the future will be critical for parallel progression.

 **Geographical heterogeneity and variably successful initiatives**